radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/logging/environment-logs.md

 There are two dropdown menus located at the top of the *Logs* screen.
 The first is the **Log File** dropdown and the second is the **Date Range** dropdown.

-> **Note:** A warning message will display on the *Logs* screen notifying you that a log file must be selected before any log data can be displayed.
+[!note] A warning message will display on the *Logs* screen notifying you that a log file must be selected before any log data can be displayed.

 ![image description](images/logs-home.png)